-Parameter Comment Counters ^a The receive counter and the transmit counter count successful CAN messages ^b on the subnetwork.
+Parameter Comment Counters ^a The receive counter and the transmit counter count successful CAN messages ^b on the sub- network.
 If enabled, the counters can be mapped to the input data area.
 The first free address in the input data area is selected by default.
-The counters can be disabled and enabled separately.
-Receive Counter Address Enter the address in the input data area where the receive counter shall be map receive counter occupies 2 bytes.
+The counters can be disabled and enabled sepa- rately.
+Receive Counter Address Counter Address Enter the address in the input data area where the receive counter shall be mapped.
+The receive counter occupies 2 bytes.
 Transmit Counter Address Enter the address in the input data area where the transmit counter shall be mapped.
 The transmit counter occupies 2 bytes.